 - Why won’t my toddler won’t poop in the potty?

-- How to get your toddler to poop on the potty with these 12 simple steps.
+- 12 steps to get your toddler to poop on the potty

 - 1. Make the potty familiar